davidpet/projects/README.md

    - grpcio
    - protobuf

-1. Take note of grpcio and protobuf versions because due to an issue with how the packages are set up, we will have to restore them later:
+1. `Possibly deprecated: left in case problem recurs:` Take note of grpcio and protobuf versions because due to an issue with how the packages are set up, we will have to restore them later:

    `conda list`